pqrkchqps/diehard-dot-fund-user-manual/en/pricing.md

 ## What credit cards do you take?

-Visa and Mastercard.
-We’re working on American Express.
+Visa, Mastercard and American Express.

 ## Are you GST-registered?